1. What is RA 11055?

 4. When is the registration?

-PSA targets to start the registration for low-income household heads by fourth quarter this year and eventually opening the registration to the general public by 2021.
+PSA targets to start the registration of the general public by 2021.

 5. Where do I register?